emlid/Navio-SDK-Windows-IoT/README.md

 # Change Log

+*2015.12.22*

+1. Device driver "capability" proof of concept.
+Working skeleton RC input kernel mode WDF driver which successfully deploys and can be communicated with from a user mode Universal application.
+2. Various patches and documentation updates to existing source code and samples.
+3. Updated solution to work with latest IoT December 2015 OS build 10586, SDK/WDK 1511, Visual Studio 2015 Update 1.

+This is an interim check-in which does not add any end-user (consumer developer) functionality, but solves the technical requirement to be able to write a kernel mode driver and communicate from user mode.
+Because of the difficulties with the VS2015 tools and lack of improvement in update 1 (which actually got worse in some aspects) focus will temporarily shift back to the user mode framework for all other features than RC Input.
+Also with the release of Navio 2 which has RC Input hardware, the device driver can wait a little while, so we can first gain the full chipset functionality in user mode and maybe see if a simple quadcopter can hover with it (and a joystick instead of RC input).
+Commitment is still there to produce high performance (real-time) and robust drivers shortly after a successful user mode PoC.

 *2015.10.06*

 1. RC input C# proof of concept complete (so far as worthwhile).
 Only accurate to ~1 second due to "floating GPIO" limitation (see notes below).
 2. Completed RC Input in hardware test app and added new RC Input C# sample.
 2. Added NuGet package.
 No need to download source and compile to use the hardware from now on!
-The package URL is: https://www.nuget.org/packages/Emlid.WindowsIoT.Hardware
+The package URL is: https://www.nuget.org/packages/Emlid.WindowsIot.Hardware

 Due to a Microsoft IoT image limitation, specifically with the GPIO #4 pin hard-wired to RC Input on the Navio, we cannot achieve any kind of acceptable performance in "user mode" code.
 Furthermore, the current UWP API has a lack of support for time critical threads in "user mode".
 It is necessary to bring forwards the conversion to C++ and device drivers.